 At this point in the story, Esther’s true identity is hidden from the king at Mordecai’s request.
 Meanwhile, it just so happened that while Mordecai sat at the king’s gate, he overheard two wicked officials discuss their plot to lay hands on the king.
 Mordecai reported the men to Esther, and she reported them to the king’s guard.
 The men were charged and executed.
 This incident turns out to be the key to the outcome of the whole story.

 In the next chapter, Haman the Agagite is elevated to a position of authority.
 All pay homage to him except Mordecai, which infuriates Haman.
 His hatred extends to all of Mordecai’s people, the Jews.
-Three months after Esther is crowned queen, in the month of Nisan or the first Hebrew month, Haman casts purim (lots) to discover a favorable
+Five years and three months after Esther is crowned queen, in the month of Nisan or the first Hebrew month, Haman casts purim (lots) to discover a favorable

 month to destroy the Jewish people.